AbbasSrour/notes/Work/Galoper ERP.md

 ## Accounting
 ### Chart Of Account
 #### List Page
-- Add two view tree & list
+- [ ] Add two view tree & list
-- Add drag and drop to make easier to move account from account to under another account.
+- [ ] Add drag and drop to make easier to move account from account to under another account.
+- [ ] Uncaught error in datatable for chart of account when opening and closing, themed table.

 ## Misc
 #### Edit Page